 The Icelandic Sheepdog's history is intertwined with the settlement of Iceland over a thousand years ago.
 Believed to have been brought to the island by the Vikings in the 9th and 10th centuries, these dogs played a crucial role in the agrarian life of the settlers.
 Excelling as herders, they assisted in managing livestock, primarily sheep, in the challenging Icelandic terrain.

 This breed's resilience and adaptability to the harsh climate and demanding work endeared it to the local population, and over centuries, it became an integral part of Icelandic culture.
-However, by the mid-20th century, the Icelandic Sheepdog faced endangerment due to crossbreeding and changing agricultural practices.
+However, by the mid-20th century, the Icelandic Sheepdog faced endangerment due to crossbreeding and changing agricultural practises.
 Fortunately, concerted efforts by breed enthusiasts led to a successful revival, and today, the Icelandic Sheepdog thrives not only in its homeland but also in various parts of the world.

 One of the most distinctive features of the Icelandic Sheepdog is its double coat, tailored to withstand Iceland's diverse weather conditions.
 The outer coat is thick, waterproof, and often sports longer, coarse guard hairs that provide insulation.
 Meanwhile, the soft and dense undercoat keeps the dog warm in colder temperatures.